Commercial Real Estate Terms and Definitions

 Strip Shopping Center

-A strip shopping center is an attached row of stores or service outlets that are managed as a coherent retail entity with onsite parking usually located in front of the stores.
+An attached row of stores or service outlets managed as a coherent retail entity with on-site parking usually located in front of the stores.
 Open canopies may connect the storefronts, but a strip center does not have enclosed walkways linking the stores.
 A strip center may be configured in a straight line or may have an “L” or “U” shape.
-(See Retail Building Types Matrix.)
+(See Retail Building Types Matrix in the PDF of the report.)

 Sublet Space